g7sim/hi_admin_xh/README.md

 P.S.
 The plugin needs the installation directory hi_admin  !!!

 You must make under Configuration -> Admin-menu the entry hi_admin !!!

+You can configiure it under plugins -> Hi_admin -> configuration